-- A letter of recommendation from the applicant’s Principal Investigator or advisor describing the applicant and the benefit of attending this conference.
+- A one-page letter of recommendation from the applicant’s Principal Investigator or advisor describing the applicant and the benefit of attending this conference.

-- A description of the applicant’s research and career goals, and how the proposed travel will facilitate these goals (no more than one page).
+- A description of the applicant’s research and career goals (no more than 250 words).

 Prior Awardees and Meetings Attended